Is eJury.com A Scam? Find out in this eJury Review

 eJury Application Process

 The eJury application is pretty simple.
-There’s three portions to the application, but they’re all very short.
+There are three portions to the application, but they’re all very short.
 I’ve listed the parts below:

 - Identity Verification